 Methodology

-In an enterprise context, the value of knowledge is agency — the ability to act upon that knowledge.
-Knowledge is sought less as an end in itself, as might be the case in an academic context.
-It’s sought primarily as a catalyst or enabler to improving performance, managing risk, and reaching other outcomes-based enterprise goals.
+Are you awash in data and information — to the point where you sometimes no longer know how to use it effectively?
+In an enterprise context, the value of knowledge is agency — the ability to act based on that knowledge.
+In business, we seek knowledge less as an end in itself, as might be the case in an academic context.
+Rather, we seek it primarily as a catalyst or enabler to producing value by improving performance, managing risk, and reaching other outcomes-based enterprise goals.

 What is the Knowledge Value Chain?

-Your enterprise — business, government agency, NGO, even your family or household — has, as its ultimate purpose, producing value results, outcomes, and impact in some specific form, for example:
+What do we mean by ‘enterprise‘?
+A purposeful group, for example, a business, government agency, NGO — even your family or household.
+Every enterprise has, as its ultimate purpose, producing valueresults, outcomes, and impact in some specific form, for example:

 • Profits and shareholder returns – if you’re a business